kreier/ml/README.md

 - __December 2019__ On [hackster.io](https://hackster.io) starts a new competition [AI at the Edge Challenge](https://www.hackster.io/contests/NVIDIA) where you can win a Jetson Nano.
 I apply and eventually just buy one from [arrow](https://www.arrow.com/)
 - __March 2019__ posenet runs in the browser with new RX470 with 43 fps
 - __December 2018__ TensorFlow.lite in a browser on my iPhone 7 runs at 6 fps, demonstrated in Seoul
 - __October 2018__ Successful installed darknet on ubuntu, object detection works for stills.
-Not yet webcam or video.
+Don't have a webcam, video does not work yet.